Student Hardship Transfer Guidelines

 Transfer requests may also be denied due to:

 If a student is denied a hardship school transfer, the parent or guardian may appeal the request in writing to the Board of Education.
-After review, the parent or guardian will be sent a letter from the Board of Education, and the decision at that time will be final.
+After review, the parent or guardian will be notified of the appeal decision by the Board of Education, and the decision at that time will be final.

 For more information regarding the Paulding County School Districts School Choice procedures, please see Administrative Regulation Student Assignment to Schools JBCCA-R.